How to calculate your business carbon footprint

 Step 1: define your boundary

 Before calculating anything, decide what is included.
-Most businesses use the operational control boundary — all facilities and operations you control.
-This is distinct from the equity share boundary (your proportional share of all entities you have an ownership stake in), which is more complex and less common for SME reporting.
+Most businesses use the operational control boundary, meaning all facilities and operations they control.
+This is distinct from the equity share boundary, which covers your proportional share of entities you have an ownership stake in and is more complex for many SMEs.

 Step 2: collect Scope 1 data